 Due to the nature of cross-compatibility in the PCIe interface, you can use your graphics card on different types of slots.

-However, if you have a mid-high end graphics card, the most ideal slot is the x16 slot.
+However, if you have a mid-high-end graphics card, the ideal slot is the x16 slot.

-When deciding which PCIe slot for GPU, you will need to look at the lane count of the PCIe slot as well as the GPU connector.
-Low-end GPUs, for instance, require only four lanes and thus run at full efficiency even on x4 slots.
+When deciding which PCIe slot for GPU, you must look at the lane count of the PCIe slot and the GPU connector.
+Low-end GPUs, for instance, require only four lanes and thus run at total efficiency even on x4 slots.